telefonicaid/fiware-IoTAgent-Cplusplus/doc/UL20_protocol.md

 This documents is the specification of the Ultra light Protocol for Iot Platform.
 Ultra-Light protocol (UL20) is a lightweight HTTP protocol designed to be open, simple, lightweight and easy to implement, send short data in a short way.

-There are two types of message: measurements of sensors and commands (actions that can make a device).
+There are two types of message: measurements of sensors and commands (actions that can make a device, [More information about comands](https://github.com/telefonicaid/fiware-IoTAgent-Cplusplus/blob/develop/doc/commands.md) )

 A device can receive commands (from an Iot Agent), and produces measurements and response commands.